Determine the viability of your business

 Insight into your business viability gives you, your suppliers, and your financiers an indication of the health of your company.
 If you know more about the factors that determine financial health, you can make better decisions about the next steps.

 Next steps might be, for example, reducing your costs, adjusting your revenue model, or seeking financing.
 Or, in the worst case, ending your business.
 A financier’s judgment on whether to provide financing depends on the factors that determine viability.
 For example, profitability.
 If you have that insight yourself, you are in a better position to ask for financing.
-Financial advisors such as a bookkeeper or accountant can help you with this.
+Financial advisers such as a bookkeeper or accountant can help you with this.

 A tool to gain financial insights